MagnusTriolith/Crypto-beta-analysis/README.md

 # Crypto-beta-analysis
 Calculate the Beta value of different tokens on different exchanges, Binance spot, Binance with btc as base pair and Bybit perp.

+(I take no repsoncibility for any bugs or errors if you use this script)

 Download and install Visual Studio Code:

     Visit the Visual Studio Code website at https://code.visualstudio.com/.